How to turn political initiatives into action: G20 Compact with Africa

 Germany, who runs the current G20 presidency, has launched the G20 Africa Partnership to support private investment, quality infrastructure (e.g. access to renewable energy), and employment in African countries.

 The Partnership, which is also referred to as “Compact with Africa”, focuses only on selected African countries.
 Currently, these are Ghana, Ethiopia, Senegal, Cote d’Ivoire, Tunisia, Morocco, and Rwanda.
-You might ask, how are these countries selected?
-The approach is demand-driven; countries must apply a set of measures to achieve the goals of the initiative.
+You might ask, how we select these countries?
+The approach is demand-driven.
+This means that countries must apply a set of measures to achieve the goals of the initiative.

-An interesting aspect of this initiative is that it can be also viewed in the context of addressing root causes of migration.
-This is not a hidden agenda: it is explicitly stated by European political leaders, such as German Chancellor Merkel in her opening speech.
-She made it also very clear that this is not an initiative for Africa but with Africa that comes with both-sided responsibilities and objectives, such as fighting migration to Europe through stability and security in Africa.
+An interesting aspect of this initiative is that we can view it in the context of addressing root causes of migration.
+This is not a hidden agenda.
+European political leaders, such as German Chancellor Merkel in her opening speech, state it explicitly .
+She made it also very clear that this is not an initiative for Africa.
+It is rather with Africa that comes with both-sided responsibilities and objectives.
+For example, fighting migration to Europe through stability and security in Africa.

 The pillars of the initiative

-My take: Sounds promising, let’s see which concrete actions would follow out of this pillar that facilitate private investments on the continent.
+My take: Sounds promising.
+However, let’s see which concrete actions would follow out of this pillar that facilitate private investments on the continent.

 Pillar 2: Developing quality infrastructure, e.g. access to renewable energy

-My take: This is formulated very vaguely so far and only includes “could do” instead of “will do”.
+My take: They formulated very vaguely so far and only includes “could do” instead of “will do”.
 From my perspective, this second pillar is very much related to the first pillar.

 Pillar 3: Assuming responsibility